-According to an American Psychological Association (APA) taskforce, research-based psychotherapy integrates the best available research on psychotherapy with clinician expertise in the context of patient characteristics, culture and preferences.
-Research-based psychotherapy is traditionally defined in terms of a “three legged stool” integrating three basic principles:
+According to an American Psychological Association (APA) taskforce, empirically-supported psychotherapy integrates the best available research on psychotherapy with clinician expertise in the context of patient characteristics, culture and preferences.
+Empirically-supported psychotherapy is traditionally defined in terms of a “three legged stool” integrating three basic principles:

 1. the best available research evidence bearing on whether and why a treatment work